 At Manning Gorge, you’ll enjoy lunch in the shade of boab trees.
 Look out for the region’s bird life and enjoy a refreshing swim in the pristine water under paperbarks.
 Continue to Galvans Gorge, where a short walk leads to a picturesque waterhole, the ideal spot for a refreshing swim.

 Hotel: APT’s exclusive Bell Gorge Wilderness Lodge, 2 nights

 Back on the Gibb River Road, travel to Bell Gorge, where spectacular cliffs surround a series of tiered waterholes.
 Should you be feeling particularly energetic, you may take the opportunity to hike to the lower pool of the gorge and enjoy a relaxing dip below the cascading waterfall.

-Back on the Gibb River Road, travel through the Wilinggin King Leopold Range Conservation Park to Derby, where you will visit the Mowanjum Art and Culture Centre.
+Back on the Gibb River Road, travel through the Wunaamin Miliwundi Range Conservation Park to Derby, where you will visit the Mowanjum Art and Culture Centre.
 Later this evening, perhaps enjoy a drink before a farewell dinner at your resort.

 Hotel: Cable Beach Club Resort & Spa